Coderdojo-Schoeneweide/website-hugo/content/en/blog/2021-07-29-erster-live-workshop.md

 ---
-title: Unser erstes Präsenz-Dojo während der Corona-Pandemie - Ein How-To
+title: Our first presence dojo during the Corona pandemic - A how-to
 date: 2021-08-05T13:00:00+0100
 categories:
   - berichte